SikhoQ/alx-low_level_programming/0x02-functions_nested_loops/README.md

 7-print_last_digit.c is a function that prints the last digit of a number given as argument.
 8-24_hours.c is a function that prints every minute from 00:00 to 23:59.
 9-times_table.c is a function that prints a 9 times table.
+10-add.c is a function that adds two integers and returns the result.